BeautyScientist/GSDIANOZAS/README.md

 One last thing – what should I call this mood of not knowing what to do that has just overcome?
 Loose end doesn’t really match.
 Negative procrastination doesn’t really work either.
 I think I’ll go for task turpour.

+# The Cult of Done Manifesto: Expanded

+#### *Cult of Done Principle 7 – Once you're done, you can throw it away*

+Detachment from outcomes is liberating.
+Not everything you create needs to be preserved or shared.
+The process often matters more than the product.
+This principle encourages you to value the experience and learning gained from creation, even if the final product isn't kept.

+This really is hard-core advice.
+Making something to just throw it away, well that’s really taking the principle that doing is the most important part of the process to its final and logical conclusion.

+It feels wrong at first.
+But maybe it isn’t.
+Humans really define themselves by doing stuff.
+When we hear about a factory closing down, as sympathies are with the workers who no longer have work to do.
+We don’t generally worry about the availability of what it was they were making.
+And there are relatively few creators where we wish they had created more stuff.
+I could’ve done with a few more Beatles LPs.
+But I certainly don’t need any more Rolling Stones ones.
+At time of writing more Rolling Stones LPs is possible. maybe they will surprise us, but I suspect they’ve already done all they had to do.

+So given that I’m unlikely to ever get anywhere near that kind of level I should probably accept that nothing I do will ever have enough intrinsic value to be worth keeping for a very long and certainly not for my whole life.
+Ditching it to do something new is probably the best thing.

 © Colin Sanders 2025